Collaborative Communication & Email: Best Practices (or How Not to Drive Your Colleagues Entirely Crazy)

 [Please note: The views and opinions expressed in each post are those of the author and do not necessarily reflect the views and opinions of BayNVC as a whole.]

-BUT AS EVER, THE MOST IMPORTANT QUESTION IS, what is the purpose of this interaction?
+BUT AS EVER, THE MOST IMPORTANT QUESTION remains, what is the purpose of this interaction?
 In our personal lives, we often focus on process and connection, while in the professional world, there’s usually a higher priority on strategies and action.
 When you send a business email, consider what needs you’re trying to meet—for yourself and also for the other person.
 In my work-related communications, my goals often include several of the following: clarity, understanding, support, effectiveness, efficiency, order, shared reality and respect.

 - SEND A SEPARATE EMAIL FOR EACH TOPIC